Amardeep11123/MyShop/README.md

 # MyShop
-This is test sample of of shop ..this is under process time by time i will improve and update it
+This is test sample of shop just to basic coding idea that we could make simple and sober Ecommerce website dynamically ..this is under process time by time i will improve and update it